 Additional Details

-Plans can also be purchased on a Per User basis.
-From Plus upwards, when paying Per User, access to On-Demand Assist, a tool for providing just-in-time remote support to end-users without them needing RealVNC Connect installed on their device, is included.
+The Premium plan includes On-Demand Assist, a useful tool for providing just-in-time remote support to end-users without them needing RealVNC Connect installed on their device.

 It is very easy to use if the remote device is already set up to receive connections, so if you are setting up devices before deploying them, it is a great tool to have.
 It is well-suited to use when shadowing users or using it as a teaching tool.
 There are other products that are better if you are trying to help someone on a one-use basis.